Sportsektionen/protocols/README.md

-# protocols
-Protocols from meetings
+Put protocols from the sections meetings in this directory.